Using FusionAuth on Docker

 Upgrading

-To upgrade FusionAuth when running with docker-compose:
+To upgrade FusionAuth when running with docker compose:

-1. Stop the instance: docker-compose down.
+1. Stop the instance: docker compose down.

 2. Modify the docker-compose.yml file to point to the version of FusionAuth you want.
 You can see available tags.

-3. Start it up: docker-compose up.
+3. Start it up: docker compose up -d.

 4. Log in to the administrative UI.